Chemist05/Breast-Cancer-Detector/README.md

 Detects breast cancer from x-ray images with instance segmantation.

 ## How we built it
+For my project i used vscode as editor and trained my YOLOv8 model with a x-ray images dataset, the [notebook](https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/train-yolov8-instance-segmentation-on-custom-dataset.ipynb#scrollTo=D2YkphuiaE7_) from Roboflow make it possible.
+The libraries i used and for what are:
+Dash --> create web app

 ## Challenges I ran into
 Problem: Not enough computing power to train my YOLO model with my customer dataset